Rinko Kawauchi: Style

-Since she began her photographic career, Kawauchi's photographs contained a unique aesthetic and mood, capturing intimate, poetic, and beautiful moments of the world around her.
-They often have brilliant and radiant light that give them a dream-like quality.
-The sublimity of her photographs are further enhanced by her use of soft colors as well as her awareness for the beauty in even the most average moments.
+Since she began her photographic career, Kawauchi's photographs have worked to capture intimate and poetic moments of the world around her.
+They often include radiant light that produces a dream-like quality.
+The sublimity of her photographs are further enhanced by her use of soft colors as well as her awareness of beauty in even the most banal moments.

 There is not one specific theme or concept that Kawauchi chooses to explore with her image creation; rather, she does it spontaneously, observing and reacting to everything that is around her before doing any sort of editing.
 She focuses on just shooting, photographing everything that attracts her eyes before looking back and thinking about why she was interested in those subjects.
 Another subject that she explored in her book, Ametsuchi, was the practice of religious ceremonies and rituals that hinted at an earthly cycle involving the concepts of time and impermanence.
 In the book, she depicts Japan's Mount Aso, a sacred site for a Shinto ritual called yakihata, and its volcanic landscape.
 The ritual is a long-standing tradition dating back about 1,300 years in which farmland is burned yearly to maintain its sustainability for new crops as opposed to using chemicals, and the communities at Aso are among the few that continue this tradition.
 Ironically, after witnessing essentially the rebirth of farmland take place, Kawauchi claims that she burned away her old self and was reborn herself.

 In her book Halo, she continues to explore that theme with different rituals at other locations.
 She traveled to Izumo, Japan to witness a ritual that involves the lighting of sacred flames to welcome the gods.
 She also went to the Hebei province of China to see new year celebrations, including a 500 year old tradition of throwing molten iron at the city walls to make their own fireworks.